marvinfds/Interactive_confusion_matrix/README.md

 ![](gif/interactive_slider.gif)

 ### 2) Interactive Threshold
-By default the threshold is set to 50%. changing threshold is one way of optimizing and improving your model performance.
+By default the threshold is set to 50%.
+Changing threshold is one way of optimizing and improving your model performance.
 But should be considered for fine tuning performance.

 ![](gif/manual_thres.gif)